tjjarvinen/HKQM.jl/README.md

-This package is under development and not ready for use yet!
+This package is under development and not all of the functionality is ready.
+You are free to try it though.

 The name is a working name and will change for the final program.